loopholelabs/goroutine-manager/README.md

 ### 4. Gracefully Stopping Goroutines and Waiting for Them to Finish Executing

-To gracefully stop a goroutine, simply call `StopAllGoroutines()`, or simply `return` if you're using the setup described above. `StopAllGoroutines` cancels the `GoroutineCtx` with a special cause that is unique to each Goroutine Manager, which can be retrieved by calling `GetErrGoroutineStopped()`. `StartForegroundGoroutine`, `CreateBackgroundPanicCollector`, etc., handle any `context.Context` with this cause as a graceful shutdown, which means that `errs` will be `nil` on a graceful shutdown instead of containing `context.Canceled`.
+To gracefully stop a goroutine, simply call `StopAllGoroutines()`, or simply `return` if you're using the setup described above. `StopAllGoroutines` cancels `Context` with a special cause that is unique to each Goroutine Manager, which can be retrieved by calling `GetErrGoroutineStopped()`. `StartForegroundGoroutine`, `CreateBackgroundPanicCollector`, etc., handle any `context.Context` with this cause as a graceful shutdown, which means that `errs` will be `nil` on a graceful shutdown instead of containing `context.Canceled`.
 This allows you to distinguish between "intentional" context cancellations, e.g., one caused by sending an interrupt signal to a program, and "unintentional" context cancellations, e.g., one caused by a request timing out.

 ### 5. Handling Dependencies Between Goroutines